CollinHeist/TitleCardMaker/docs/getting_started/connections/sonarr.md

 7. The next step is to add the top-level directories for each of your Television libraries to that TitleCardMaker can automatically detect a Series' Library when [Syncing](../first_sync/sonarr.md) from Sonarr.
-See the following examples for guidance on how to enter your library paths.
+The paths listed here __must__ be as they appear __within Sonarr__ - not Emby, Jellyfin, or Plex.
+See the following examples for help.

     !!! tip "Quick Setup"

-        For most users, simply listing the paths in Sonarr under `Settings` > `Media Management` > `Root Folders` and their associated Library names will work.
+        For most users, simply listing the paths, library names, and associated servers for the folders in Sonarr under `Settings` > `Media Management`
+        > `Root Folders` is sufficient.

     ??? example "Example Library Paths"